mackerman44/telemetyr/README.md

 devtools::install_github("mackerman44/telemetyr", build_vignettes = TRUE)
 ```

 Be sure to include the `build_vignettes = TRUE` argument, as this will ensure that vignettes in the package will be made available.

+## JAGS

+The `telemetyr` R package includes the functionality to create capture histories to be used in a Cormack-Jolly-Seber (CJS) capture-recapture model including a vignette on how to implement the model in
+the JAGS (Just Another Gibbs Sampler) software.
+JAGS can be downloaded [here](https://sourceforge.net/projects/mcmc-jags/files/).

+## Making Contributions

 If you are interested in making contributions to `telemetyr`, consider getting a GitHub account, fork this repository, clone to a local directory, modify, and send me a pull request.
 I can then review any changes and merge.

 Cheers!